Why Teach Vocabulary?

 - Knowing the correct word helps students express themselves clearly and be understood – in both speaking and writing.
 Have you ever witnessed a two-year old’s temper tantrum?
 Likely, they are expressing their frustration in the only way they know how.
 They have an idea in their head but they don’t have the word.
 Then, an adult caregiver comes along and asks, “Would you like me to read this book to you?”
 The two-year-old calms down, and repeats, “Read.”
 Now they have the word they need and the frustration passes.
 Older students may not have temper tantrums, but they still feel frustration when they can’t make themselves understood.
 Vocabulary instruction helps them have the words to express their ideas and knowledge.
 Vocabulary = Being Understood

 - The reverse is also true.
-When we teach complex concepts (like equivalent fractions), explicit teaching of the term leads to great understanding of the concept.
+When we teach complex concepts (like equivalent fractions), explicit teaching of the term leads to greater understanding of the concept.
 When students understand that equivalent is similar to, but different from, equal, they begin to grasp the nuances of equivalent fractions.
 Vocabulary – Greater Understanding

 - Explicit vocabulary instruction increases reading comprehension.
 That has been well documented in study after study.
 And it makes common sense.
 Obviously, students cannot comprehend a text if they do not know the meaning of key words.
 It has also been well documented that students LEARN new vocabulary through consistent reading.
 Wide reading = Higher Vocabulary, and Higher Vocabulary = Wide Reading.